smackcoders-nivedha/myfirstrepo/README.md

 # myfirstrepo
-this is my firset repo
+this is my first repo